Summer 2025

 Q: What do students do during the trips?

-A: Every trip includes camping and hiking.
+A: Every trip includes camping.
 Beyond that, each trip has particular activities that it emphasizes, such as rock-climbing, river paddling, backpacking, rafting, or lake-exploring.
 Our longer trips may incorporate more than one of these focused activities.
 When not doing these activities, Trip Leaders may guide students through other games and activities.
 Students also help to prepare each meal and help with clean up.
-Students set and break camp.
+Students set up and break down camp.
 Students also enjoy supervised downtime each day.

 Q: What is the Student:Adult ratio?

-A: Trips will have not more than a 4:1 student:adult ratio.
+A: Overnight trips will have not more than a 4:1 student:adult ratio.
 For example, 12 students and 3 adults.
 Most trips will have no more than 12 students and may have as few as 6 to 8.

 Q: What does my student need to bring with them?